 In addition, your lessor cannot demand for more than two months deposit.
 This deposited money should also be kept in a bank under your name, until your lease duration has ended.

 This two months deposit will be given back to you after your lease has ended.
 However, take note that if you fail to settle your rent, electric, telephone, or other bills or if you have done damages to the property or its other accessories, then the condo owner has the right to take away an amount commensurate to the damages done, as it violates your lease contract.

 You may have several rights as a lessee, but you need to take note that being a lessee requires you to follow some rules.
 For instance, one of the things you cannot do is accept boarders or bedspacers without the written consent of the condo owner.
 Therefore, if you are planning to take in roommates so that your condo rent will be reduced, you have to get first the permission of the condo owner.
 Doing so without the consent of your lessor is against the law and may be used as grounds for ejectment.

 As a condo renter, you should know when you can be ejected or not from your leased condo unit.
-Thanks to the tenancy law of the Philippines, you can sleep soundly through the night confident that you won’t get kicked out of your leased condo just because the owner suddenly wants you to.
+Thanks to the rental law in the Philippines, you can sleep soundly through the night confident that you won’t get kicked out of your leased condo just because the owner suddenly wants you to.

 Nonetheless, the condo owner still has the right to eject his tenants on the following grounds; if the tenant accepted boarders or bedspacers without the owner’s consent; if the lessee has not paid rent for a total of three months; if the owner has legitimate need to repossess his property for his own use or for the use of any immediate member or his family; if the lessor needs to make necessary repairs of the condo unit, as per the order of appropriate authorities, to make the condo unit safe and habitable; and if your contract has already expired.